eigenhombre/crazyhat/README.md

 ## <a id="tutorial"></a>Tutorial

-We'll assume for the purposes of this tutorial that you're in the root directory of the source tree and built the Jar file in `./target`.
+We'll assume for the purposes of this tutorial that you're in the root directory of the source tree and have built the Jar file in `./target` (see building instructions at top).

-Make a toplevel for your blog:
+Make a toplevel directory for your blog:

     mkdir myblog